sasha-fedorov/zen-grid/README.md

 - **[Gemini](https://gemini.google.com/)** – helped generate content for this README
 - **[Am I Responsive](https://ui.dev/amiresponsive)** – used to create website mockup for this documentation
 - **[Coolors](https://coolors.co/)** – used to create website color palette for this documentation
+- **[Accessibility Checker](https://www.accessibilitychecker.org/audit)** – used to audit website accessibility and generate an accessibility compliance report

 ## Validation